Supersonic-Sites/GriffinPainting/content/_index.md

     aos: fade-up
     cta_link: contact/
     bg_color: white
-    img_alt: Please type in a description of the image
+    img_alt: Picture of the founder Kyle Griffin and his family.
     cta: Call To Action
     desc: Born and Raised in the Comox Valley, Kyle Griffin began in the industry over twenty years ago and has been operating Griffin Painting for more